lamh85/Challenge-Exercises/Readme.markdown

 # Compound Words

 Given two dictionaries -- one containing potentially compound words, and one containing words that are not compound -- check if a potentially compound word contains smaller words.

+# CSV Analyzer

+A Ruby app that creates and analyze data from a CSV file.